 - Work with your primary undergraduate academic advisor to verify that you have room for four graduate courses in your major and/or general electives.

-- Complete Part 1 and Part 2 of the PlusOne Transition to Master’s form with your primary undergraduate academic advisor.
+- Complete Parts 1 and 2 of the PlusOne Transition to Master’s form with your primary undergraduate academic advisor.
 This form is used to confirm that students are eligible to apply to the graduate program via the PlusOne pathway; it does not guarantee admission.

 - Students must have a minimum overall 3.000 GPA and must have at least 64 semester-hours of earned or earned and in-progress credits before they are eligible to apply.

-- Reach out to the graduate program coordinator to learn more about your program of interest.
+- Reach out to the graduate program coordinator to learn more about your program of interest and if interested, complete Part 3 of the PlusOne Transition to Master’s form.

 Game Science and Design